Theme

 Paperclip is a GitHub project presented around orchestrating teams of AI agents through a server and dashboard-style interface.

 The repository presents Paperclip as an orchestration project for coordinating multiple agents and tracking their work.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is